rodfchaves/bing-microsoft-conversion-tag/README.md

 Even though I have tested it, have in mind that this tag was created using information gathered from outdated sources and also from my own experince.
 It may not behave correctly for your use case or Bing may change something after its release, so, be sure to test it before going full throttle with your campaigns.

 ### How to use it?
+Page Load Event
 1. Search for this tag inside the Communit Template Gallery in your Google Tag Manager
 2. Install it
-3. Create a tag
+3. Inside Microsoft Ads, create a UET Tag if you don't already have one
+4. Create your tag using the template, with Event Type Page Load
+5. Fill in the fields.
+You can leave the non-required parameters as they are, they will default to the information from the event data, or you can set them manually, if you do, they will ignore the default event data.
+6. Add the trigger for the page_view event
+7. Save and test

+Custom Event Type
+1. Inside Microsoft Ads, create a Conversion Goal
+2. Type of conversion: Website
+3. Choose your Goal Category
+4. Type of Interaction: Event
+5. Fill the information about Goal Settings
+6. Choose: I don't want to use enhanced conversions (this feature will be added soon)
+7. This part is about the UET tag, choose what fits you
+8. Once you reach the "Install Event Tag" part, choose: Manual Installation
+9. Here you can set the Event Action, Category, Label and Event that you will later use in your tag
+10. Create your tag using the template, with Event Type Custom
-4. Set the parameters.
-You can leave the non-required parameters as it is, they will default to the information from the event data, or you can set them manually, if you do, they will ignore the default event data.
+10. Fill in the fields.
+You can leave the non-required parameters as they are, they will default to the information from the event data, or you can set them manually, if you do, they will ignore the default event data.

 One consideration: the tag may not be able to read or create the _uetmsclkid cookie from the page if a custom domain is not set the for tracking server.
 In that case you can pass the parameters manually.